Identity

 Concept ReferenceFrost, D. R. 1985.
 Amphibian species of the world.
 A taxonomic and geographical reference.
 Allen Press, Inc., and The Association of Systematics Collections, Lawrence, Kansas. v + 732 pp.

 Taxonomic CommentsThe genus Anaxyrus was split from Bufo by Frost et al. (2006).
 However, taxonomy within the genus Bufo remains controversial and many references still use the long-established Bufo.
-Considered by some authors to be a subspecies of Anaxyrus boreas.
+Key studies, e.g., Goebel et al. (2009) and Gordon et al. (2017) indicate that the taxon may be nested within A. boreas sensu lato; the entire group is in need of a comprehensive revision to determine species boundaries (Nicholson 2025).

 Conservation Status